ansible/ansible-rulebook/docs/actions.rst

    * - lock
      - An optional string based lock ensures sequential execution of this action when execution strategy is set to parallel.
 It can also be a string field from the event payload.
 The locks are per ruleset, if a lock is in place all actions that use the same lock will wait till the earlier action has completed.
      - No
+   * - labels
+     - Optional list of strings as labels, which can be added to the job in the controller.
+Requires that Prompt on launch for Labels is enabled.
+If its not enabled the labels are ignored. ansible-rulebook will add a default label called "Activated by Event-Driven Ansible"
+     - No

 run_job_template
 ****************